 Cover is almost exclusively perpendicular to the line of advancement you can’t flank enemies while remaining in cover.
 Nor can you move move between cover as fluidly as other cover shooters, it’s a first generation cover shooter closer to Mass Effect 2.

-The layout of the levels so far have been linear, with the AI advancing down that line opposite your direction of movement (Except when airborne enemies spawned in behind you, but that is an entirely different complain) cover is predominately perpendicular to the line of advancement, allowing you to take cover from direct incoming fire.
-There has rarely been cover positioned parallel, or at an angle, to the direction of movement.
+The layout of the levels so far have been linear, with the AI advancing down that line opposite your direction of movement (Except when airborne enemies spawned in behind you, but that is an entirely different complain) cover is predominantly perpendicular to the line of advancement, allowing you to take cover from direct incoming fire.
+There has rarely been cover positioned parallel or at an angle to the direction of movement.
 Such cover would allow you to reposition to flank approaching enemies or deal with those enemies that have run past you.
 A good example of the type of space that I’ve yet to see in Binary Domain can be found at the end of the first level of Gears Of War.
 Exiting the prison Marcus and Dom enter a patch of ground dotted with low walls positioned both perpendicular and parallel to their direction of movement, Locust are positioned throughout and the layout allows for multiple possible routes through the space while remaining in cover.
 You can position yourself opposite the Locust and engage them directly or you use the space tactically moving around to flank them.

 Doesn’t feel as fluid and responsive as Gears of War, or in fact Deus Ex: Human Revolution.